zuriknet/react-interview-q1/README.md

 ![form component mock](./mock.png)

 * Name input should be validated using the provided mock API to check whether the chosen name is taken or not.
+* Name input should be validated as the user is typing.
 * Location dropdown options should be fetched using the provided mock API.
 * Component should have a responsive layout
 * Component should be appropriately styled